commerceblock/mercury/doc/merc_blind.md

 1. The current owner (e.g. Owner 2) creates a transaction `TxW` that spends `Tx0` to an address `W`.
 2. The owner then requests that the SE cooperate to sign this transaction using the shared public key `P`.
-3. The owner signs the current state concatenated with the string `WITHDRAWAL` with their key `O2` and sends it to the SE.
+3. The owner signs the current state concatenated with the string `WITHDRAWAL` and `W` with their key `O2` and sends it to the SE.
 4. SE and the owner sign `TxW`.
 The SE must confirm that `TxW` pays to `W` (otherwise this will create a fraud proof).
 3. The fully signed `TxW` is then broadcast and confirmed.
 4. The SE commits the close string to the leaf of the SMT at position TxID of `Tx0`, to verifiably close the UTXO chain of ownership.